Plain English Breakdown

 What This Bill Does

-- Requires the Department of Fish and Wildlife to prepare a report by January 1, 2032, on how well the program is working.
+- Asks the department to report back to lawmakers by January 1, 2032, about how the program is going.

 Who It Names or Affects

-- The Fish and Game Commission
+- Fish and Game Commission of California

 - Department of Fish and Wildlife